This is a sponsored conversation written by me on behalf of Meijer. The opinions and text are all mine.

 Oh, the weather outside is frightful, which makes me so delightful… because that means it is time to start talking about holiday roasts!
 Actually, the boneless eye of round roast makes a phenomenal family dinner or a holiday roast!
 It is also economical, flavorful, and easy to prepare!
 What else could you want!

-I swung by the Meijer meat counter and the butcher and I were discussing the various roasts and the uniqueness of the boneless eye round roast (because I am a meat nerd and that is my idea of a fun casual conversation).
+I swung by the Meijer meat counter and the butcher and I were discussing the various roasts and the uniqueness of the boneless eye round roast, which comes from the rear leg of the cow (because I am a meat nerd and that is my idea of a fun casual conversation).
 Many inexpensive beef roasts are tough and fatty, destined to cook long and slow until they can finally be shredded, such as a chuck roast used in a Mississippi Roast recipe.
-However, the bone eye of round roast is exceptionally lean, yet still miraculously tender and flavorful when sliced thin.
+However, the eye of round roast is exceptionally lean, yet still miraculously tender and flavorful when sliced thin.

 How to Roast Boneless Eye of Round